-Streamline component identification with KnowItAll For both LC-MS and GC-MS workflows
+Streamline component identification with KnowItAll For LC-MS or GC-MS workflows, or both

 KnowItAll eliminates hours of manual MS analysis by automatically deconvoluting raw chromatograms and identifying the components with a single click.
-Combined with Wiley's comprehensive, trusted data collections, takes non-targeted and targeted spectral analysis to the next level.
+Combined with Wiley's comprehensive, trusted data collections, this powerful solution takes non-targeted and targeted spectral analysis to the next level.